Catharine, or The Bower: Plot summary

 Kitty concludes that she and Camilla will not come to an agreement, and escapes to her bower.
 Camilla later comes to the bower, excited, to tell Kitty that they have all been invited to the Dudleys’ ball the next evening.
 In the morning, Kitty wakes up with a violent toothache that prevents her from attending the ball.
 Camilla, her parents, and Mrs. Percival decide to attend the ball without her.

 Mrs. Stanley and Mrs. Percival discuss the friendship between Camilla and Kitty.
 Mrs. Percival see their relationship as detrimental and tells Mrs. Stanley that she, herself, did not have such a companion.
 Mrs. Percival quips that perhaps it would have changed her for the better, and talks about the friend of her own girlhood, with whom she still keeps acquaintance.

 Edward Stanley turns up at the Percivals’ home, having returned to England unexpectedly, and convinces Kitty to go with him to the ball after all.
 Mrs. Percival is not pleased.
 In the following days, Edward flirts with Kitty, and it becomes apparent that he has much more in common with her than Camilla does.
 He makes a point of kissing her hand when Mrs. Percival is approaching and can witness it.
 Kitty begins to fall in love with Edward.
 Her aunt doesn't approve of him and chastises Kitty for scandalous behavior.

 Mr. Stanley is also displeased by Edward’s flirting with Kitty, and sends him back to the Continent.
 Kitty is hurt by his abrupt departure, but Camilla tells her that he was sorry to leave, obviously because he is in love with Kitty.
 Kitty is in a "state of satisfaction."

 The book was never completed, so we do not know where the story would have gone next.

 Themes

 Featuring an orphan heroine raised by a censorious aunt, The Bower also includes elements of farce, parody and burlesque (as did earlier juvenalia).
-Sentimentalism featured strongly, with Catherine's Bower, constructed with the help of her two absent friends, featuring as the only place able “to restore her to herself”: it would eventually be destroyed by her aunt in an apparent parody of The Faerie Queene.
+Sentimentalism featured strongly, with Catharine's bower, constructed with the help of her two absent friends, featuring as the only place able “to restore her to herself”: it would eventually be destroyed by her aunt in an apparent parody of The Faerie Queene.

 Two new characters, a brother-sister pairing, do much to set in motion the (unfinished) plot.
-Camilla Stanley (a forerunner of Northanger Abbey's Isabella Thorpe) bonds with Catherine over sentimental novels; while their friendship also opens a conduct book debate over female correspondence: Isabella's mother maintains that “Nothing forms the taste more than sensible & Elegant letters”, while Catherine's aunt objects to “a correspondence between Girls as...the frequent origin of imprudence & Error”.
+Camilla Stanley (a forerunner of Northanger Abbey's Isabella Thorpe) bonds with Catharine over sentimental novels; while their friendship also opens a conduct book debate over female correspondence: Isabella's mother maintains that “Nothing forms the taste more than sensible & Elegant letters”, while Catharine's aunt objects to “a correspondence between Girls as...the frequent origin of imprudence & Error”.